vistatec/ocelot/README.md

     <value> = String - basically anything, though a single character is recommended.

 ## Quick Add Rules ##

-Quick add rules are hotkeys for adding a particular LQI metadata to a segment.
-There must be a "hotkey" type in order to use the quick add functionality.
+Quick add rules allow you to map the keys CTRL-0 to CTRL-9 (on the Mac, ⌘-0 to ⌘-9) to LQI metadata, allowing you to easily flag common segment issues.
 They are specified in the same file as the filter rules (the rules.properties file).

     Quick add rules are in the format:
       <label>.quickAdd.<type> = <value>